-Crohn’s disease causes chronic inflammation in the gastrointestinal (GI) tract, specifically within the small and large intestines.
+Crohn’s disease causes chronic inflammation in the GI tract, which begins at the mouth and ends at the anus.
+The inflammation

-- Inflammatory strictures: These develop when inflammation due to Crohn’s disease flare-ups causes swelling or edema in the cells that line the intestines.
+Researchers have identified two main types of intestinal stricture: inflammatory and fibrotic.
+Inflammatory strictures develop when inflammation from Crohn’s disease causes swelling, or edema, in the cells that line the intestines.

 Prolonged exposure to inflammation can change the structure of the intestinal lining, resulting in the accumulation of scar tissue, collagen, and other fibrous material.